prisma/prisma1/docs/1.7/03-Tutorials/01-Prisma-Basics/01-Getting-Started.md

 To actually use these operations, you need a way to [send requests to your service's API](!alias-ohm2ouceuj).
 Since that API is exposed via HTTP, you could use tools like [`curl`](https://en.wikipedia.org/wiki/CURL) or [Postman](https://www.getpostman.com/) to interact with it.
 However, GraphQL actually has with much nicer tooling for that purpose: [GraphQL Playground](https://github.com/graphcool/graphql-playground), an interactive GraphQL IDE.

-The GraphQL Playground is based on [`graphql-config`](https://github.com/graphcool/graphql-config), so before opening it you need to create a `.graphqlconfig`-file where you specify your Prisma project:
+The GraphQL Playground is based on [`graphql-config`](https://github.com/graphcool/graphql-config), so before opening it you need to create a `.graphqlconfig.yml`-file where you specify your Prisma project:

 <Instruction>

-Create a new file inside the `hello-world` directory and call it `.graphqlconfig`.
+Create a new file inside the `hello-world` directory and call it `.graphqlconfig.yml`.
 Then add the following contents to it:

 ```yml
 projects: